vrhovnik/azure-monitor-automation-wth/README.md

 7. Collect data from monitored resources by using **Azure Monitor Metrics**.
 8. Investigate change data for routine monitoring or for triaging incidents by using Change Analysis.

-We will work on an app for tracking your work tasks (and make some of them public with an ability for users to provide feedback) protected by forms authentication (classic approach), backed by Microsoft SQL and exposed through REST API services.
+We will work with [an app](src) for tracking your work tasks (and make some of them public with an ability for users to provide feedback) protected by forms authentication (classic approach), backed by Microsoft SQL and exposed through REST API services.
 The code is written in [.NET 6](https://dot.net).
-We do recommend reading about the application [structure](#structure) before starting with challenges.

 ## Version **TL;DR;**

-We want to use latest and greatest techniques to bring the solution from zero to hero using infrastructure as code approach with DevOps principles in mind.
+We want to use latest and greatest techniques to bring the solution from zero to hero using infrastructure as code approach with DevOps principles in mind and govern the application by making it resilient and error aware.

 Going from this on premise (or in IaaS)